 Al Capone managed to launder all this through a network of businesses.
-Moreover, he was involved in activities such as bootlegging, gambling and prostitution.
+Moreover, he was involved in activities such as bootlegging, gambling and escort services.
 He was eventually incarcerated in Alcatraz during the 1930s for an offense related to tax evasion.
 Al Capone laundered approximately $1 billion and served just seven years for his numerous crimes.

 Sani Abacha was the president of Nigeria during the early 1990s.
 Along with his family, he managed to siphon $3 billion of the country’s wealth.
 The Transparency International reported Abacha as the fourth most corrupt leader in history.
 Abacha passed away in 1998 at the age of 54.
 His final remains were buried without even an autopsy, which fueled rumors that he may have been poisoned.
 Abacha did not receive punishment for his crime.